OpenSpace/openspace.github.io/docs/builders/joystick-customization.md

 ~~~

 ## Bind a script to a joystick button
-Binding a custom script to a joystick button is done with the function `openspace.navigation.bindJoystickButton` that takes six arguments.
+Binding a custom script to a controller button is done with the function `openspace.navigation.bindJoystickButton` that takes six arguments.
 Below is a list that describes each argument in detail.

 1. The name of the controller you want to use (for more info on how to find this name, see [Joystick Navigation](../../users/navigation/joysticks)).
 It is important that this name matches the name that OpenSpace detects for the controller.